OscarLacomba/FIFA-WORLD-CUP-2026-Match-Predictor/README.md

 # ⚽ FIFA World Cup 2026 — Match Predictor

+Your goal is to build a web application that predicts World Cup match outcomes using machine learning and compares those predictions against human users.

+At the end of the tournament, we should be able to answer the question:

+"Can AI predict World Cup matches better than human fans?"

 > Machine Learning model to predict match outcomes for the FIFA World Cup 2026, with a full web application, leaderboard system, and AI-generated match analysis.

 ![Python](https://img.shields.io/badge/Python-3.10+-blue?logo=python)